-M-KEN’s infohackit event on was an innovative 12-hour event bringing together researchers and PGR students from the University of East Anglia, design students from Norwich University of the Arts and professional graphic designers.
+Who: Marine Knowledge Exchange Network (M-KEN) brought together researchers and PGR students from the University of East Anglia, design students from Norwich University of the Arts and professional graphic designers.

-The event was hosted at the startup lounge at City College Norwich which was well equipped with computers, ideation stations and space to collaborate.
+This innovative 12-hour event was hosted at the startup lounge at City College Norwich which was well equipped with computers, ideation stations and space to collaborate.
 Whiteboard walls were a magnet for scientists and designers alike and proved one of the most effective means of collaboration

 The scientists and designers were put into three teams.
 They all brought their unique intellectual approaches to the table.
 By getting down to the basics and communicating with each other, the teams were able to find common ground and collaborate effectively.
 The scientists had the benefit of learning how to use Adobe Illustrator and absorb the designers’ expertise.
 Meanwhile the designers gained insight into complex scientific theories.

 Independent judges were elected to give their verdict, with the A-Team winning the prize for their work on the biogeochemistry of the ocean carbon pump.

 All who attended went away with an enhanced ability to collaborate and communicate, as well as a greater understanding of the science community.